-Search State
+Search State¶

-The definition of a search in rfpipe is controlled with a State object.
+object.
 The state object is passed to many of the core functions that run the search, which then defines how the functions operate (e.g., values of DM to search, memory limits of the computer, number of pixels in an image, thresholds to apply, etc.).

 A transient search is uniquely defined by the combination of metadata and preferences (see Metadata API Preferences API).
 Metadata is fixed, while preferences are defined by the user.
-Separating these two concepts allows the definition of a State object that defines the search.
-Separating these concepts also makes the state portable, so preferences from a search conducted in realtime at the VLA can be reproduced by others offline.
+Separating these two concepts allows the definition of a State

 Examples of how preferences can be used to control the search behavior:

-• Set memory_limit or maxdm to define time windows for a search (segmenttimes),
+- Set memory_limit or maxdm to define time windows for a search (segmenttimes),

-• Set dmarr or maxdm to define dispersion measures to search, and
+- Set dmarr or maxdm to define dispersion measures to search, and

-• Set uvoversample and npix_max to calculate the image size optimally with a preferred maximum.
+- Set uvoversample and npix_max to calculate the image size optimally with a preferred maximum.

-Here is an example of how to create a State with 1 second of 10 ms-sampled data and default preferences:
+Here is an example of how to create a State

 > import rfpipe; from astropy import time